get-convex/ai-town/ARCHITECTURE.md

 ### Message data model

 We manage the tables for tracking chat messages in separate tables not affiliated with the game engine.
+This is for a few reasons:

+- The core simulation doesn't need to know about messages, so keeping them out keeps game state small.
+- Messages are updated very frequently (when streamed out from OpenAI) and benefit from lower input latency, so they're not a great fit for the engine.
+See "Design goals and limitations" below.
+- It's convenient to be able to directly mutate the typing indicator from other mutations without having to go through the game engine.

+There are two tables for messages:

 - Messages (`convex/schema.ts`) are in a conversation and indicate an author and message text.
 - Each conversation has a typing indicator (`convex/schema.ts`) that indicates that a player